Ghost414Entourage/PDF-To-JPG/README.md

 - python3 src/pdf_to_jpeg.py

-In the file pdf_to_jpeg.py change the UserName and replace the nane of the pdf with your pdf file name
+In the file pdf_to_jpeg.py change the UserName and replace the name of the pdf with your file name